-As ever, we can lose sight of what’s important in SAM, especially if we are chasing a rapid implementation to generate ELP’s for a collection of vendors we fear will knock on the door at a moment’s notice.
+With SAM and contract management, we can lose sight of what’s important to the business.
+Particularly if we are chasing an implementation to generate ELP’s for vendors we fear will come knocking asap.

 A client I was recently working with talked about how they managed their software contracts; specifically, at the point of negotiation they would seek to customise the terms and conditions of the contract in their favour – nothing new in that per say; but the forward-thinking approach in contract customisation was more steered towards having one-eye on future audits.
 If the terms and conditions can be adequately customised, then there is a chance of off-setting the potential pain of a future audit.
 Not to the point where we look to sabotage a vendor audit, but rather where audits become non-standard.

-Non-standard audits require a software vendor to deviate from their accepted protocols, and so may relegate a client to an “exception bucket” to be managed at another time.
-Additionally, the personnel re-drafting a software contract will invariably be different from the people who would conduct an audit in x years’ time – there’s more than a fair chance that those bespoke terms and conditions will not have gone through any sort of knowledge transfer from one department to the next.
+Non-standard audits require a software vendor to deviate from their accepted protocols.
+So this may relegate a client to an “exception bucket” to be managed at another time.
+Additionally, the personnel re-drafting a software contract will be different from the people who would conduct an audit.
+There’s more than a fair chance that those bespoke terms and conditions will not have gone through any sort of knowledge transfer from one department to the next.

-This is proactive SAM in action – but a word of warning; not unlike the software vendor, the client ALSO has to ensure that knowledge-transfer of those bespoke terms and conditions takes place over the life of the software contract – otherwise such customisations could be for nothing.
+This is proactive SAM in action – but a word of warning.
+Like the software vendor, the client ALSO has to ensure that knowledge-transfer of those bespoke T&C’s takes place over the life of the software contract.
+Without it, such customisations could be for nothing.

 For a deeper-dive on software contract management, please head over to our good friends at Aster Commercial.
 Equally, if you are the kick-off point for your SAM program then head to our whitepapers page.